journeadrien/scholar2sql/README.md

 scholar2sql streamlines literature reviews by automatically extracting structured data from scholarly papers and storing it in a SQL database.
 This package offers two key advantages: automated literature review processing (parsing, extraction, and structured organization of key information) and generalized <b>literature screening</b> through customizable <i>input parameters</i> broadening the scope of your research question.

-This tool was used for the creation of the sql table the drug screening literature search on ion channel found [here on channelpedia](https://channelpedia.epfl.ch/drug_mapping).
-You can find the config file in this repo in the examples folder.
+This tool was used for the creation of the sql table of th drug screening literature search on ion channel found [here on channelpedia](https://channelpedia.epfl.ch/drug_mapping).
+The configuration file is located in the <i>examples</i> folder of this repository.

 ## Concept